 The thought of death has been on my mind quite a lot recently.

 In January, I lost my beloved grandma.
 I was in deep grief.
-This came as a surprise because she had been preparing a trip with grandpa to come to visit me in the U.S, just a couple of months before her sudden death.
+This came as a surprise because she had been preparing a trip with grandpa to come to visit me just a couple of months before her sudden death.
 I looked forward to her presence, her effervescent joy over my mundane life.
-How naïve I was, to know what’s really ahead was an eternal separation.
+How naïve I was to know what’s really ahead was an eternal separation.
 Even until the last few days, I refused to accept the fact that I might never see her again.
-I kept thinking of miracles because she had always been the one, who made the impossible possible.
+I kept thinking of miracles because she had always been the one who made the impossible possible.
 But still, she left.